Trading the markets with scalping trading strategies can be an incredibly exciting way to trade.

 Scalpers are relying on making profits from very small price movements in a very quick time, whereas day traders can be holding their trades for hours with far bigger pip gains.

 Best Indicators for Scalping

-One of the best indicators to scalp the markets is the moving average and in particular the exponential moving average or EMA.
+One of the best indicators to scalp the markets is the moving average, specifically the EMA.

-Not only can the EMA help you find trends in the markets, but when you use two different EMA’s it can help you identify the strength of a trend.
+Not only can EMA’s help you find trends in the markets, but by using two different EMA’s you can also identify the strength of a trend.

 Learn about how to use EMA’s in your trading here.